-- In view of the emphasis put on Digital Bangladesh, an integrated Software Technology Park at Mohakhali, and six other similar parks in six divisions of the country may be established over the next five years.
+- In view of the emphasis put on Digital Bangladesh, an integrated Software Technology Park (STP) at Mohakhali and six other STPs in six divisions of the country may be established over the next five years.
 Towards this, the upcoming budget may consider allocating Tk.
-300 crore for the software park in Mohakhali, and Tk.
-1,000 crore for others, which could be disbursed over the next five years. - The basic infrastructure for high-tech park (phase 1) at Kaliakoir should be completed as early as possible.
-Government should increase ADP allocation on this account and complete the work within the shortest possible time. - The initiative to connect 100 UPs with fibre-optic cable networks and setting up of "community e-centres" in five selected upzila sadars are welcome steps.
-However, allocation should be there to gradually include all UPs and upzilas under this network.

-- Allocation for ICT Business Promotion Council (IBPC) needs to be raised up to, say, Tk.
-100 crore. - The budget may allocate ADP fund for the establishment of broadband internet-enabled common service centres in rural areas and put in place a scheme for establishing nationwide area network. - A separate section within the crime branch of police which could be titled Cyber & Phone Crime Branch is required to efficiently handle related crimes. - Implementation of the Right to Information (RTI) is very important and necessary budgetary allocation should be made to facilitate implementation of the RTI Act.
+300 crore for STP in Mohakhali and Tk.1000 crore for other STPs, which could be disbursed over the next five years. - The basic infrastructure for high-tech park (phase 1) at Kaliakoir should be completed as early as possible.
+Government should increase ADP allocation on this account and complete the work within the shortest possible time. - The initiative to connect 100 union parishads (UPs) with fibre-optic cable networks and setting up of 'community e-centres' in 5 selected Upzilla sadars are welcome steps.
+However, allocation should be there to gradually include all UPs and Upzillas under this network. - Implementation of the Right to Information (RTI) is very important and necessary budgetary allocations should be taken to facilitate implementation of the RTI Act. - Allocation for ICT Business Promotion Council (IBPC) needs to be raised up to, say, Tk.100 crore. - The budget may allocate ADP fund for the establishment of broadband internet-enabled common service centres in rural areas and put in place a scheme for establishing nationwide area network. - A separate section within the crime branch of police which could be titled Cyber & Phone Crime Branch is required to efficiently handle related crimes.